 The Board of Trustees approved the Equity Incentive Plan on September 10, 1998, subject to approval by the Trust's Shareholders.
 The Shareholders of the Trust approved the Equity Incentive Plan at the Annual Meeting of Shareholders held on April 7, 1999, and the Equity Incentive Plan became effective as of that date.
-On February 15, 2007, the Board of Trustees approved, subject to Shareholder approval, (i) an amendment to the Equity Incentive Plan to increase the number of Shares of the Trust reserved for issuance thereunder by 300,000 Shares and (ii) an amendment to the Equity Incentive Plan to extend the term of the Equity Incentive Plan, which would have expired on September 10, 2008, until September 10, 2018.
+On February 15, 2007, the Board of Trustees approved, subject to Shareholder approval, (a) an amendment to the Equity Incentive Plan to increase the number of Shares of the Trust reserved for issuance thereunder by 300,000 Shares and (b) an amendment to the Equity Incentive Plan to extend the term of the Equity Incentive Plan, which would have expired on September 10, 2008, until September 10, 2018.
 The Shareholders approved such amendments at the Annual Meeting of Shareholders held on April 4, 2007.

-The purpose of the Equity Incentive Plan is to allow the Trust to retain the services of individuals, including, but not limited to, Executive Officers, who have made, and/or who are expected to make, significant contributions to the business of the Trust and its subsidiaries, to align such persons' interests with the long-term interests of the Trust, and to reward hard work, dedication and success by providing such individuals with an opportunity to acquire Shares of the Trust or receive other stock-based awards.
+The purpose of the Equity Incentive Plan is to allow the Trust to retain the services of individuals who have made, and/or who are expected to make, significant contributions to the business of the Trust and its subsidiaries, to align such persons' interests with the long-term interests of the Trust, and to reward hard work, dedication and success by providing such individuals with an opportunity to acquire Shares of the Trust or receive other Share-based awards.
+Eligible participants include Executive Officers, Trustees and consultants of the Trust, including employees of Hekemian & Co., the Trust's managing agent.